 Grand Millenial - A Fresh Twist On An Old Take

-One of the latest Interior Design trend that has popped up on Instagram recently is a modern interpretation of 'granny chic', which has been aptly dubbed 'Grand Millennial' by House Beautiful.
+One of the latest Interior Design style that has popped up on Instagram recently is a modern interpretation of 'granny chic', which has been aptly dubbed 'Grand Millennial' by House Beautiful.
 This modern spin off from granny chic is far more sophisticated and elegant than its mother style.

 Grand Millennial interior design has its own take and personality, whilst also drawing inspiration from the past.
 Timelessness is encapsulated beautifully by this design style and the nostalgic vibe is absolutely glorious.
 This fresh twist on an old take really does take story telling to a new level.
 Every element is carefully picked so it relates and works in harmony and balance with the next.
 It is all about putting together unique and individual pieces which exude personality and character.